 - The implant itself – the titanium post that serves as the root of your new tooth and attaches to your jawbone

-- The abutment – a connector, removable by your cosmetic dentist, which supports and holds the replacement tooth or set of teeth
+- The abutment – a connector, removable by your Pasadena cosmetic dentist, which supports and holds the replacement tooth or set of teeth

 - The crown – the visible part of the tooth, typically made of porcelain or zirconium for durability and appearance

-Implants can be used to replace a single tooth, several teeth, or a full set of upper or lower teeth.
+Implants can be used to replace a single tooth, several teeth, or a full arch of upper or lower teeth.
 In an "all-on-four" implant procedure, a dental surgeon can place four implants and attach a full arch of upper or lower teeth, providing stability and comfort for the patient.

 Dental Implant Procedure